Below, you'll see:

 - People with poor vision who can't see their feet or toe nails.

-- People with arthritis or other muscle or nerve disease that leaves their hands too weak to manipulate the tools.
+- People with arthritis or other muscle or nerve diseases that leaves their hands too weak to manipulate the tools.

 - People with poor arterial circulation who are at risk for wounds and arterial ulcers.